Variable Life Insurance Explained: Investment Risks and Returns

 Premium Structure and Cash Value Growth

 The death benefit includes a guaranteed minimum floor, protecting beneficiaries even if investments perform poorly.
-When cash value increases significantly, the death benefit may rise above the minimum guarantee, providing additional value to beneficiaries.
-This contrasts with final expense insurance, which offers fixed coverage amounts without investment components.
+When cash value increases significantly, the death benefit may rise above the minimum guarantee.
+This contrasts with simpler term life insurance, which offers fixed coverage without an investment component.

 Trusted by Thousands